Women at Iberdrola Group

 At the group level, Iberdrola is a member of the European Round Table, a community-wide initiative that brings together 50 presidents and CEOs of European multinational companies with the aim of designing and defending policies that create a strong, open and competitive European Union.
 Within this initiative, Iberdrola collaborates in the working group on Social Changes, which focuses on the issues related to the Union's most valuable resource, its people.
 One of its four action areas is to encourage the promotion of women to leadership positions.

-In 2019, it also joined UN Women, which supports the advancement of equality between women and men.
+In 2019, it also joined UN Women External link, opens in new window., which supports the advancement of equality between women and men.

-Likewise, in 2020 the company published its first-ever Diversity and Inclusion report [PDF], which describes the initiatives that are being carried out to generate a diversified, just and equal work environment both within the company and in our relationships with stakeholders.
-We intend to achieve the target of filling 25 % of all management positions with women by 2022 — as opposed to the current 21.53 % —, rising to 30 % by 2025.
-The company will also continue to pay men and women equal salaries.
+In 2020, the company also published the first Diversity and Inclusion Report, the latest version of which describes the initiatives that are being carried out to generate a diversified, just and equal work environment both within the company and in our relationships with stakeholders.

 - The 7th Collective Agreement incorporates the Labour Relations Equality Plan (selection, training, promotion, remuneration, etc.).